UNINETTSigma2/documentation/software/appguides.md

 # Application guides

-For a general explanation on how to make an application available for use, the module system, and information about changes in application software see [Software Module Scheme](modulescheme.md).
+For a general explanation on how to make an application available for use, the module system, and information about changes in application software see {ref}`module-scheme`.

 * List of documented software (so far):
     * [CDO](application_guides/cdo.md)